 He has drafted hundreds of coverage opinions and been directly involved in the investigation, evaluation and handling of countless insurance claims.
 With that background, David is frequently retained as a consultant or expert witness in connection with insurance litigation.
-He also works as a mediator, having co-founded IDR Mediation Services in 2005.
+He also works as a mediator, having co-founded Innovative Dispute Resolution (IDR) in 2005.

-David was added to the list of Best Lawyers of America 2015-2016 Southern California and was selected as one of Orange County’s Top 5 Attorneys in the area of Insurance and/or Employment for several consecutive years by OC Metro magazine.
-He also was named to the list of “Top 100″ Southern California Super Lawyers for 2013-2015 and named to the list of “Top 50″ Orange County Super Lawyers for 2010-2015.
+David was added to the list of Best Lawyers of America 2015 and 2016 and was selected as one of Orange County’s Top 5 Attorneys in the area of Insurance and/or Employment for several consecutive years by OC Metro magazine.
+He also was named to the list of “Top 100″ Southern California Super Lawyers for 2013-2016 and named to the list of “Top 50″ Orange County Super Lawyers for 2010-2016.

 David has significant appellate experience, obtaining many published (and unpublished) decisions in his clients’ favor, including: Liberty Mut.
 Fire Ins.
 Co. v.
 Central Garden & Pet Co., 2013 Cal.App.Unpub.
 LEXIS 6245; Farmers Ins.
 Exch. v.
 Kim, 2013 Cal.App.Unpub.
 LEXIS 2309; Lomes v.
 Hartford Financial Services Group, 88 Cal.App.4th 127 (2001); Continental Casualty Co. v.
 Superior Court (Paragon), 92 Cal.App.4th 430 (2001); Padilla Construction Co., Inc. v.
 Transportation Ins.
 Co.,150 Cal.App.4th 984 (2007); and Molski v.
 Evergreen Dynasty Corp., 500 F.3d 1047 (9th Cir.
 2007).